Circle rules football: Penalties

-The most common penalties are known as "key violations."
+The most common penalties are known as "key violations".
 Any non-goalkeeper who sets foot inside the key (at any time other than kickoff) receives a 30-second suspension from the game without a replacement.
 If a non-goalkeeper touches the ball while inside the key, the suspension is extended to 60 seconds.
 Any player who receives three key violations in one game will be suspended from the game for five minutes without a replacement.

 Contact violations on the field are similar to soccer or basketball.
 Inadvertent violations result in a direct kick for the opposing team.
 Flagrant contact violations result in a 60-second ejection of the offending player and a direct kick.
 Malicious contact violations result in ejection from the game without replacement.
-Three violations within a game result in the player being ejected for the remainder of the game, however, they may be replaced after any ejection penalties if the final violation was not malicious.
+Three violations within a game result in the player being ejected for the remainder of the game, but they may be replaced after any ejection penalties if the final violation was not malicious.

 A penalty may also be called on a player for holding the ball.
 The penalty for holding is an indirect free kick for the opposing team from the spot of the violation.

 History

 Circle rules football was created by Gregory Manley in 2006 as a senior thesis project for the Experimental Theater Wing, a division of New York University's Tisch School of the Arts.
-The project aimed to highlight the similarities between drama and athletics, demonstrating that "everything inherent in theater is inherent in sports."
+The project aimed to highlight the similarities between drama and athletics, demonstrating that "everything inherent in theater is inherent in sports".

 The game has been played regularly in Brooklyn's Prospect Park since its inception.
 In the spring of 2009, Circle Rules Federation began running an official competitive league in Brooklyn.
 The first championship title was won by The Flying Mordecais.